seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 ## What "AI transformation" actually means

-So what is the journey towards the target state of "AI transformed"?
-It means replatforming and re-org'ing until you can access the same transformative benefits that AI-native (post-2022) organisations experience.
+What does it mean to be "AI transformed"?
+It's about replatforming and re-org'ing until you can access the same transformative benefits that AI-native (post-2022) organisations experience.
 This isn't routine software procurement, or a 3 year platform modernization project.
-Done right, the goal is to reconfigure the organisation for **self-improvement at AI speed**.
+The goal is to reconfigure the organisation for **self-improvement at AI speed**.

-**Here's the mechanism**.
+**Here's how**.
 When an employee works with an AI agent (coaching it through a task, correcting it, approving outputs, refining the workflow) they generate context.
 The agent accumulates knowledge about how this organisation does this work: its policies, its quirks, its data, its preferred outputs.
 That context compounds, gets reused, and other agents in the fleet draw on it.

 When an AI agent fleet is configured so that context pools from across the whole organisation, a phenomenon occurs.
 Every job makes the next job easier.
 Every time a team member works with their agent, the entire fleet gets more capable and reliable.
 In turn, that drives greater internal adoption, and a flywheel starts accelerating.